RoBOPPics/BB/_pages/app-man-community.md

 ## Story Details

 Tapping on a Story will open it in the Story Details view.
-Here can add and read Bopps and Insights.
+Here you can add and read the Bopps and Insights that other players have added to the Story.

 ![StoryDetails Image](../assets/images/StoryDetails_500.jpg){: width="300" .align-center }